 During the first semester of employment, tutors must:

-- Complete all the initial paperwork for the ARC and payroll forms for Student Financial Services
+- Complete all initial paperwork and payroll forms

 Each semester, tutors must: